awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-deploy.md

 # Install or update packages<a name="distributor-working-with-packages-deploy"></a>

 You can deploy packages to your AWS Systems Manager managed instances by using Distributor, a capability of AWS Systems Manager\.
 To deploy the packages, use either the AWS Management Console or AWS Command Line Interface \(AWS CLI\)\.
-You can currently deploy one version of one package per command\.
+You can deploy one version of one package per command\.
 You can install new packages or update existing installations in place\.
 You can choose to deploy a specific version or choose to always deploy the latest version of a package for deployment\.
 We recommend using State Manager, a capability of AWS Systems Manager, to install packages\.
 Using State Manager helps ensure that your instances are always running the most up\-to\-date version of your package\.

 | Preference | AWS Systems Manager action | More information |